mrtamm/sqlstore/MANUAL.md

 Although it is possible to compose SQL statements that apply some filters or not depending on whether a parameter value is defined, it would be more efficient if the statement would just omit a filter clause when its parameter is undefined.
-Of course, describing such scripts where parts may be omitted can become complicated to comprehend, it's still often more convenient than creating multiple SQL statements for different scenarios.
+Of course, describing such scripts, where parts may be omitted, can become complicated to comprehend, it's still often more convenient than creating multiple SQL statements for different scenarios.

 SqlStore supports dynamic SQL statement parts by describing a condition (when to use that part) and the block to include.
-The condition is an input parameter expression that must not be null nor empty (string/array/collection) to include the block.
+The condition is an input parameter expression that must not evaluate to null nor empty (string/array/collection) to include the block.

 Conditional blocks are expressed within SQL script by placing the condition on a separate line (starting with an exclamation mark on the first column):

 ```
-!(_condition_){ _SQL-script-part_ }
+!(condition){ SQL-script-part }
 ```

-Note that there must be no whitespace until the SQL script part block.
+Note that there must be no whitespace until the SQL script part block (i.e. from the exclamation mark to the opening curly brace, included).
 The block itself may contain several lines and its whitespace will be preserved.

 The `condition` may be one of the following: